 "The boy rode his bike recklessly down the narrow street."

-As well as the previous three pieces of information, the reader has to negotiate 'recklessly' and 'narrow'.
+As well as the previous three ideas, the reader has to negotiate 'recklessly' and 'narrow' which add another layer of meaning to the original ideas.

 At a RA 14+ year Level the sentence becomes...